sebbekarlsson/gpp/README.md

             Javascript, it takes in an iterable as the first argument and a yield / function as the second argument.

+    sort = ** Built-in function **
+          - Sorts an array in alphabetical order.
+			If the array contains a list of objects/dictionaries, the items will be sorted using the first key in each object/dictionary.

     join = ** Built-in function **
           - Join a list with some value.
             First argument is an iterable, second argument is anything you want.